Best products for hyperpigmentation asian skin

 What are the common types of hyperpigmentation seen in Asian skin?

-In Asian skin, common hyperpigmentation types are melasma, post-inflammatory hyperpigmentation, and age spots.
+In Asian skin, common types of hyperpigmentation include melasma, post-inflammatory hyperpigmentation, and age spots.

 What are the risk factors for hyperpigmentation in Asian skin?